 - the amount equal to the deduction used to compute the federal tax credit for restoration of amounts held under claim of right under IRC, Section 1341. - any income included on Part I, Line 4, which is exempt from taxation by Illinois statutes other than the IITA.
-For further information, refer to Illinois Publication 101.
+For further information, see Illinois Publication 101.

-Part II - Computation of net income (loss) and replacement tax

-Line 1a - Follow the instructions on the form.
-If this amount is a loss, you may carry it to other years as an Illinois net loss deduction (NLD).
-If you are electing to forgo the Illinois NLD carryback period you must check the box below Line 1a.
+Part II - Computation of net income (loss) and replacement tax forgo the Illinois NLD carryback period, you must check the box below Line 1a.
 This election must be made by the extended due date of this return.
 Once made, the election is irrevocable.
 (See General Information, "What if I have an Illinois net loss deduction (NLD)?")